 In 2004 I reluctantly took over the responsibilities of Chair of the Department of Psychology at Wright State.
 Despite my inexperience and muddling style of leadership the department continued to grow and thrive.
 I was extremely lucky to have an excellent Dean (Michele Wheatly) - she and I were able to collaborate with the Engineering College (Forouzan Golshani and John Gallegher) to win several large NSF awards in the area of Technology-based Learning with Disabilities.

-At the end of the day, despite many years of formal education and extensive reading about human performance and design, my understanding of human performance stems most directly from my failures at sports, ineptitude with music, and general uneasiness with modern technologies.
+At the end of the day, despite many years of formal education and extensive reading about human performance and design, my understanding of human performance stems most directly from my failures at sports, ineptitude with music, and general uneasiness with modern technologies and organizations.
 I came to psychology seeking reasons why things that seemed to come so easily to others were difficult for me.
 This has led me to explore general issues of coordination and control in cognitive systems across a wide range of domains - including aviation, process control, military command & control, and healthcare.

 One of my greatest pleasures is participating on multidisciplinary teams to explore how information technologies can be used to help people manage the complexities of modern life.
 I particularly welcome opportunities to watch and talk with domain experts about their work and the tricks of the trade that allow them to manage complexities that exceed the capabilities of mere humans.
 I have been lucky to have had many interesting adventures in other peoples' domains within the Pointless Forest.
 However, the original problems remain unsolved - I remain a clumsy athlete, an inept musician, and am always the last to learn to trust and use new technologies.